-Author George Daniels will be speaking about his life as depicted in his new autobiography George Works!: Lad to Leadership, The Making of a New Canadian at the Muskoka Authors Association meeting on May 16, according to a news release from the association.
+Author George Daniels will be speaking about his life as depicted in his new autobiography George Works!: Lad to Leadership, The Making of a New Canadian at the Muskoka Authors Association meeting on May 16.

 In his autobiography, Daniels delves into his time as a young English immigrant who came to Canada and embraced “the best of what our country stands for,” according to the release.
 Daniels has worked as a bush pilot, builder, cowboy, commercial pilot, heavy equipment operator, TV tower technician and more.
 He will share tales from his life and his book at the event on May 16 at the St. Thomas Anglican Church at 4 Mary Street in Bracebridge.
 Doors open at 6:30 p.m. and the meeting starts at 7:00 p.m.